Mad-ness/howto-pages/openshift/OCP3_LDAP.md

 ```
 $ oc adm groups sync --sync-config=sync-ldap.yaml --confirm
 ```
-This commands creates the groups and adds to these groups its members.
+This commands creates the groups and adds to these groups its members in OpenShift.

-Use the synchronization for any changes in the groups to reflect them on to Openshift.
+__Use the synchronization for any changes in the groups to reflect them on Openshift.__

-* Verification
+## Verification

 Make sure that the needed groups and users are there (providing that _admin_ is a member of group *openshift_admins* and users *ocp_testuser1* and *ocp_testuser2* are the members of group _openshit_users_ in FreeIPA).
 ```